bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 :ref:`contributor_guide_setup`.
 This way, all required packages should be installed and configured on your system.

-BokehJS requires the following minimum versions:
+Developing BokehJS requires the following minimum versions:

-* node 14+
+* Node.js 14+
 * npm 7.4+ (most recent version)
-* chrome/chromium browser 94+ or equivalent
+* Chrome/Chromium browser 94+ or equivalent

 Bokeh officially supports the following platforms for development and testing: